timescale/promscale/extension/Readme.md

 To compile and install from source run: `make && make install`.

-This extension will be installed automatically by the timescale-prometheus connector.
+This extension will be created via `CREATE EXTENSION` automatically by the timescale-prometheus connector and should not be created manually.